City Guide - Sanibel, FL, USA

 Sanibel Island is the self-pronounced shelling capital of the world - and with good reason.
 There are more seashells to be found on Sanibel and other Gulf Coast beaches than anywhere else in the world.
 However, as Sanibel continues to bring tourists in just for shelling, the number of seashells on the beach are less and less every year.
 In spite of that, they are still prolific - particularly after a storm.
 The best beach for shelling is probably Blind Pass (see title picture) which is a beach in between Sanibel and Captiva islands.
 If at Blind Pass, do go under the bridge to the shell piles lining the water, frequently there are some great finds hidden in there.

-Renting a cycle and riding the island's many bike paths is a pretty fun way to check the place out.
-Also, you might stumble upon little public access beaches that you wouldn't otherwise see in a car.
+Cycling the island's many bike paths is a fun way to check out Sanibel's charming neighborhoods.
+Also, you might stumble upon little resident-only public access beaches that you wouldn't otherwise see in a car.
 The island is flat, so cycling is a workout without the stress of hills.
 I recommend riding your bike all the way up West Gulf Drive which is almost entirely residential.
 The most beautiful and secluded beach areas are here.
 Also, gopher tortoises like secluded roadsides so it's highly likely that you'd see one peeking out of it's sandy abode.

 If you want to visit a more "social beach" where you could encounter more people, I'd try Lighthouse Beach (paying to go in the lighthouse is not really worth it, in my opinion) and/or Gulfside Beach.
 They both have decent shelling as well.
 Click here for beach info/locations.